-The walk references the work of Rev. William Gilpin, a pioneer in the way we explore and appreciate our own landscape here in Britain.
-His Wye Valley guidebook ‘Observations on the River Wye’, arguably the first tour guide to be published in Britain, was an essential item for Victorian travellers, poets and artists visiting the area; his guide recommended that tourists should “examine the face of a country by the rules of picturesque beauty”.
+In 1770 Rev. William Gilpin took a boat trip down the River Wye, sketchbook in hand, and eagerly pursued the British equivalent of the European Grand Tour.
+A pioneer of the 'Picturesque' and the way we explore and appreciate landscape in Britain, his book ‘Observations on the River Wye’ was arguably the first tour guide to be published in Britain and became an essential item for Victorian travellers, poets and artists visiting the area; his guide recommended that tourists should “examine the face of a country by the rules of picturesque beauty”.

 Our accommodation is hand-picked on the basis of feedback we receive from our walkers, and as such is often rotated based on this factor, as well as seasonal availability.
 Accommodation in the Wye Valley is typically very traditional in the way it presents itself, with most of the B&Bs, hotels and pubs we book in the area being converted from old rural buildings, all characterised by a consistently high standard of quality and service.
 Walkers can expect accommodation within close proximity of the river Wye, with breakfast included and a warm welcome waiting on arrival.
 Being based in the local area, we work closely with our accommodation providers along the route to ensure that our walkers can expect a tranquil and relaxing experience to follow a day spent out exploring the Wye Valley.